rust-lang/rust/src/doc/guide.md

 If you're on Windows and not using PowerShell, the `~` may not work.
 Consult the documentation for your shell for more details.

 Let's make a new source file next.
-Open a new file named `main.rs` in your favorite editor.
+Open a file named `main.rs` in your favorite editor.

 Rust files always end in a `.rs` extension.
 If you're using more than one word